Skip to main content

 The transformers should be set before the views are rendered to make sure that the new style was applied.

-As another example, let's modify the default view which allows scrolling to the bottom when the new message arrives:
+As another example, let's modify the default view which allows scrolling to the bottom when a new message arrives:

 BeforeAfter